Pek-Lin Chiew Wong

 I remember when I was a child, suddenly I had an uncle appearing and that uncle was from another man and he found my father.
 They looked for one another and suddenly I got a new uncle.
 I don't know who took him on, but he went to school, learned the English language and became a school headmaster.

 As a child, everyone knew my name as being Chiew Nya Chit.
-Then my father, I always give him the credit.
-He was a very smart and far-sighted man.
-He said, "One of these days, China's going to come out, and all of you will have to learn Chinese."
+My father was a very smart and far-sighted man.
+He said, "One of these days, China's going to come out tops, and all of you will have to learn Chinese."
 So we went to an English medium school in the morning and then in the afternoon, we went to a Chinese school.
 We did this every day.
 And then went to this Chinese school.
 My mother took us to be registered and that headmaster says, "No. She's not Chinese.
 She's got no Chinese name.
 "Chew Nya Chit.
 That's not Chinese.
 She's not coming in."
-So my mother had to go to a temple and she has a friend who's an abas.
-A very well educated Chinese abas.
+So my mother had to go to a temple and she has a friend who's an abbess.
+A very well educated, Chinese abbess.

 When I was a child I would get up early, at 5 am, every morning.
 My mother always believed that the moment you get up, have a bath, a cold bath so that you become alert.
 Then I’d join my mother in the kitchen, pounding chilly to help her make laksa.
 After that, we’d sell it on the street.
 That’s how we managed to survive.

 My mother was adopted.
 She also had a very sad story.
 She came from China.
 She was an only child and her parents brought her to settle in another part of Malaysia.
 Not in Kuala Lumpur, but in the Northern part - in Taiping.
 And then what happened was, it seems there were only three of them.
 They were robbed and then all their possessions were taken away and according to my mother, her parents said, "We better go back to China.
 This is not the place for us to live."
 But they had nothing.
 They had no money to go back to China and the only possession they had was the girl, my mother.